 No, it’s not some random word that someone made up.
 It’s actually a fantastic and glamorous way to experience nature in some of the most sophisticated surroundings possible!
 If camping isn’t for you, because you simply can’t be bothered with packing and unpacking a tent and dealing with the whole sleeping-on-the-floor thing, glamping is a fantastic middle ground between a hotel and a tent.
 (Although if you love sleeping on the ground, Croatia’s got loads of options).

 Glamping is like a home away from home, but with extra sophistication thrown in.
-When you think about the scenery and nature in Croatia, you can imagine that a glamping break could be something very special indeed.
-There are several places with glamping facilities, so let’s look at some of the best glamping in Croatia.
+When you think about Croatia’s scenery and nature, you can imagine that a glamping break could be something extraordinary indeed.
+There are several places with glamping facilities, so let’s look at some of Croatia’s best glamping.

 Glamping Cikat Losinj, Mali Losinj